-These officials are nominated by FIS for Cup competitions (WC, COC, FIS Cup) (see art.
-402.2.1).
-The Equipment Controllers must possess a TD-license for Ski Jumping.
+These officials are nominated by FIS for Cup competitions (WC, GP, COC/I-COC, FIS Cup) as well as for OWG, WSC, SFWC and JWSC.
+They might be nominated for other international competitions (f.ex.
+YOG, EOG, EYOWF).
+These Equipment Controllers must possess a TD-license for Ski Jumping.

-403.6.1 The Duties of the Equipment Controller are:

-- Responsibilities for the correct preparation and maintenance of the necessary equipment control devices. - Controls the equipment, records of any infringements and makes reports to the Jury.
+- 403.6.1 The Duties of the Equipment Controller are: - Responsibilities for the correct preparation and maintenance of the necessary equipment control devices. - Controls the equipment, records of any infringements and makes reports to the Jury.